kroma-network/kroma-specs/specs/protocol/system-config.md

 Unlike the other values, the `unsafeBlockSigner` only operates on blockchain policy.
 It is not a consensus level parameter.

-### `validatorRewardScalar` (`uint256`)

-The scalar value to distribute [transaction fees](./exec-engine.md#transaction-fees) on L2 to validators as a reward of checkpoint output submission in [ETH-based Validator System](../deprecated/validator-v1/validator-pool.md).
-The denominator is
-10000.
-In [KRO-based Validator System](./validator-v2/overview.md), it is set to zero.

 ## Writing the system config

 The `SystemConfig` contract applies authentication to all writing contract functions,